 Keep on low heat (be very careful not to boil the oil as it needs to be hot to infuse the herbs, but never boiling) for 72 hours.
 As water evaporates, add more water to maintain the proper level.

-While the salve is still warm, pour into your containers of choice (I prefer these).
+While the salve is still warm, pour into containers of choice.
+Salve tins work especially well.

 Let the containers sit until the oil hardens.
 Screw on the lids and be sure to label and date each one.